 Students who wish to make a change in their schedule or program should consult their academic advisor.
 If the change is approved, students must file a Change of Program Form signed by their advisor.
 The advisor should notify the Associate Directors of the respective program of the change.
-A fee, as indicated in the Undergraduate Studies Bulletin and Graduate Studies Bulletin, is charged for each change.
+University tuition and registration fee policies will be applied.